Hervar77/infinity-doc/mkdocs/api/infinity.zip.md

 Parameters:

 - fileName: `string`
-  >the name of the file contained in the archive
+  >The name of the file contained in the archive.

 - path: `string`, optional
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decompressed output
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should contain the decompressed output.

 - createSubDirs: `boolean`, optional
-  >indicates, whether to create subdirectories according to the directory structure inside the ZIP-archive.
+  >Indicates, whether to create subdirectories according to the directory structure inside the ZIP-archive.

 Example: